Renin Angiotensin Aldosterone System:

 If the renin–angiotensin–aldosterone system is abnormally active, blood pressure will be too high.
 There are many drugs that interrupt different steps in this system to lower blood pressure (e.g. ACE inhibitors).
 These drugs are one of the main ways to control high blood pressure (hypertension), congestive heart failure, kidney failure, and harmful effects of diabetes on the blood vessels and the kidneys.

-This lectures on Renin Angiotensin Aldosterone System has been provided by: Medical Institution
+This video tutorial on Renin Angiotensin Aldosterone System has been provided by: Medical Institution

 Activation of Renin Angiotensin Aldosterone System:

 The system can be activated when there is a loss of blood volume or a drop in blood pressure (such as in hemorrhage).
 This loss of pressure is sensed by baroreceptors in the carotid sinus.
 However, in an alternative fashion, a decrease in the filtrate NaCl (sodium chloride) concentration and/or decreased filtration rate will stimulate the macula densa to signal the juxtaglomerular cells located in the afferent arterioles to release renin.

 - If the perfusion of the juxtaglomerular apparatus in the kidney’s macula densa decreases, then the juxtaglomerular cells release the enzyme renin.